-Welcome back to a thoroughly packed Summer Term where the weather is finally looking much brighter – let’s hope it is here to stay!
-Hambleton’s learning will be led by Mrs Hicks who is ably assisted by our wonderful TA, Mrs Fenn (and Mrs Chapman on a Wednesday afternoon).
+Welcome back to a new year in Hambleton Class where Hambleton’s learning will be led by Mrs Hicks who is ably assisted by our wonderful TA, Mrs Fenn (and Mrs Chapman on a Tuesday afternoon).

-In Science our work will include learning about the life cycle of humans and plants, and more about the human body including, blood, the heart and circulation, and nutrients, diet and exercise.
-Towards the end of term we will be looking at how we are beginning to change as we head towards puberty.
+In Science our work will include learning about the human body including blood, the heart and circulation and nutrients, diet and exercise.

 There will be lots of other exciting learning opportunities this term for your children and as always we greatly appreciate your help and support.
 If you have any special skill you would like to share or would just like to come in and give a helping hand you are always welcome!